 Unlike a pre-paid card, which needs to be loaded with money, a secured card gives the cardholder a credit limit and a chance to build their credit, as their activity is sent over to credit reporting agencies monthly.
 With pre-paid cards, no credit card activity is sent to the credit reporting agencies.
 However, with the Guaranteed Secured Mastercard®, Capital One sends cardholders’ activity to the agencies on a monthly basis, which helps customers build better credit if they use their cards responsibly.

-Once security funds have been received and the account has been activated, it’s important that the card is used responsibly.
+Once security funds have been received and the account has been activated, it’s important you use the card responsibly.
 Here’s what responsible use means:

-- Paying the balance on time, every month.
-Being on top of due dates and making sure no payments are missed is key to showing a commitment to building credit.
+Paying the balance on time, every month.
+Being on top of due dates and making sure no payments are missed is key to building your credit.

-The Guaranteed Secured Mastercard from Capital One is a great choice for people looking to build credit, but it’s important to remember that building credit requires a commitment to making payments on time and using credit responsibly.
-Thankfully, using Borrowell and Capital One products can help people get started.
+The Guaranteed Secured Mastercard from Capital One is a great choice if you are looking to build credit, but it’s important to remember that building credit requires a commitment to making payments on time and using credit responsibly.